elad237/leaderboard-project/README.md

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**
+**Modify this file to match your **project, and remove sections that** don't apply.
+For example: delete the testing section if the correct project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.